YahooArchive/locator/README.md

 ### Rulesets
 The following rulesets ship with `modown-locator`:

+* `files`
+    * used for packages whose files should be walked by plugins, but which don't otherwise contain resources
 * `touchdown-package`
     * used to interpret the layout of a touchdown application or extension package
 * `mojito-package`